 Let the Sun In

 Keep the curtains and shades open on the sunny sides of the house during winter days.
 Letting in the sun creates passive solar heat, which helps to warm the rooms.
-On the other hand, once the sun has set keep the curtains close to keep the heat inside.
+On the other hand, once the sun has set, keep the curtains closed to keep the heat inside.

 Prevent Frozen Pipes

-Wrap thermostat-controlled heat-tape or cable around exposed pipes that tend to freeze.
-When the ambient temperature approaches freezing, the heat cable will automatically warm up thus preventing the pipes from freezing up.
+Wrap thermostat-controlled heat tape or cable around exposed pipes that tend to freeze.
+When the ambient temperature approaches freezing, the heating cable will automatically warm up, thus preventing the pipes from freezing up.